niu541412/homebrew_old_macos/README.md

   install TARGETS given no LIBRARY DESTINATION for module target "pixbufloader-heif".
 ```
-* **Solution:** do not pre-install pkg-config package, or uninstall it then reinstall it again.
+* **Solution:** do not pre-install pgdk-pixbuf package, or uninstall it then reinstall it again.

 ~~brew install in debug mode `brew install pkg_config --debug`, then choose to the shell and run cmake with specific flags.~~
   ~~shell